Complications of pregnancy: Acute fatty liver of pregnancy

 AFLP can lead to acute liver failure.
-Acute liver failure is a medical emergency and prompt recognition and treatment with dialysis, delivery and other supportive measures have showed to decrease risk of both maternal and fetal complications.
+Acute liver failure is a medical emergency, and prompt recognition and treatment with dialysis, delivery, and other supportive measures have been shown to decrease the risk of both maternal and fetal complications.

 Fetal and placental problems

 The following problems occur in the fetus or placenta, but may have serious consequences on the mother as well.

 Ectopic pregnancy

 Ectopic pregnancy is implantation of the embryo outside the uterus.
 This form of complicated pregnancy, which is an implantation of a normally fertilized egg at any spot other than the uterus, involves operation failure, which can cause life-threatening conditions.
 However, the underlying reasons for this are not exactly known.
 This phenomenon is often accompanied by Pelvic inflammatory disease (PID), or salpingectomy (surgery).